Chances are, you’re not as familiar with lutein as you are, say, beta carotene.

 Am I splitting hairs?
 Maybe.
 But it’s important because not everyone converts provitamin A carotenoids into retinol efficiently.

-In fact, about 1/3 of the population have a genetic mutation that makes them poor converters.
+In fact, about 1/3 of the population has a genetic mutation that makes them poor converters.
 This is one of the reasons many people don’t do well on a vegan diet.

 Because carotenoids are not absorbed as easily as preformed vitamin A (retinol/retinal) is, vitamin A is now measured as RAEs or “retinol activity equivalents“.
 This ultimately is a measure of how well a carotenoid is converted into vitamin A (4).

-Obviously, pre-formed vitamin A has a RAE of 1 since it’s already in the preferred form.
+Obviously, pre-formed vitamin A has an RAE of 1 since it’s already in the preferred form.

 On that note, lutein and zeaxanthin don’t have any vitamin A activity.